alexriegler/Game-Of-Life/README.md

 * vcpkg 2022-05-05-67e17c1782801cf481be9ac0b3765dff3e4bdeb8+
   * Catch2 3.0.1#1+ installed

-I'll change the project to use vcpkg manifest mode soon.

 ## Build

 This project was tested on Windows 11 with [Visual Studio 2022 17.3.0 Preview 2.0](https://visualstudio.microsoft.com/vs/preview/).
 The code should compile with any C++20 standard-compliant compiler.